Boardroom Resource Hub

-The IDEA Strategic Planning toolkit assists councils in effectively incorporating the organization’s IDEA Strategic Imperatives into strategic plans.
-Councils may use the toolkit resources independently or through a cohort structure launching in January 2022.
+The IDEA Strategic Planning toolkit listed below assists councils in effectively incorporating the organization’s IDEA Strategic Imperatives into their strategic plans.
+Councils may use the toolkit resources independently or through a cohort structure.

 - READ FIRST: IDEA Strategic Plan Toolkit

 - Taking Action on IDEA: A Council Questionnaire

 - IDEA Strategic Imperatives